 Visiting and keeping in touch during the Coronavirus pandemic

-A face mask or face covering must be worn in the hospital at all times.
-Please note that if you are unable to wear a face mask or covering you will not be permitted to visit any patients in any of our hospitals.
-The only excpetion to this will be if you are visiting a patient at the end of their life and have medical exemption from wearing a face mask.
+Even from 19 July a face covering must be worn in our hospitals and community health centres at all times.
+Please note that if you are unable to wear a face covering you will not be permitted to visit any patients in any of our hospitals.
+The only exception to this will be if you are visiting a patient at the end of their life and have medical exemption from wearing a face covering.

 - visitors are only permitted on areas where there are no suspected or confirmed Covid-19 patients (apart from in exceptional circumstances such as the end of life)

-- visitors are strictly limited to one identified visitor per patient
+- visitors are strictly limited to one visitor per patient at each time slot

-- visiting will only be facilitated between the hours of 2pm - 4pm and 6pm – 7pm unless there are exceptional circumstances (patients should not be receiving visitors at both sessions
+- visiting will only be facilitated between the hours of 2pm - 4pm and 6pm – 8pm unless there are exceptional circumstances (patients can receive visitors at both sessions but only one per session)

 Please note: This does not apply to visiting Maternity wards or visiting Children who are in hospital and in circumstances where patients are reaching the end of their life.
 There is also a limited visiting policy in place on Critical Care - please contact the ward and they will be able to advise further.